Vectari/bookstats/README.md

 - [x] integrate with Open Library API
 - [x] integrate with random quote API
 - [x] book detail in one page with content from API based on user click
+- [ ] support for language change
 - [ ] log in user
 - [ ] sign up user
-- [ ] integrate with backend to save books in user's profile
+- [ ] integrate with Firebase(probably) to save books in user's profile
 - [ ] style
 - [ ] mobile